Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 \begin{lemma} Let $d\ge 1$.
 Let $I = \{I_1, \ldots, I_{r}\}$, for $r < D$, be a partition of $\{1, \ldots, D\}$ into $r$ subsets.
 Let $X_I\subseteq \CC^D$ be the linear span of the vectors $\v_j = \sum_{i\in I_j} \e_i$, for $1\le j\le r$ and elementary vectors $\e_i$; i.e., these are vectors with only $r$ distinct values.

 Then $M_{d,d+2}$ does not contain the space $X_I$. \end{lemma} \begin{proof} Observe that, for any partition $I$ of the coordinates, the all ones vector is a linear combination of the vectors $\v_j$.
-Hence any $X_I$ contains the linear span of the all ones vector.
+Hence any $X_I$ contains the all ones vector.

 On the other hand, it is well-known that the $(d+2)$-simplex with all edge lengths equal to one has non-zero $(d+1)$-volume.
 Hence the all ones vector is not in $M_{d,d+2}$. \end{proof}